The Hector Berlioz Website

 […] I am still not very well.
 Nevertheless a trip I have just made to Bordeaux seems to have reinvigorated me a little.
 I had been invited to conduct some of my works in a Festival; everything went perfectly, the superb theatre was full to overflowing.
 I was applauded, called back, presented with a crown of gold and foliage, a banquet was held; in short I was fêted in every possible way, and the performance was very fine. […]

-Berlioz never returned to Bordeaux subsequently, and the concert on 8 June 1859 was thus the only one he gave in that city.
+Berlioz never returned to Bordeaux subsequently, and the concert on 8 June 1859 was thus the only one he gave in that city, though a feuilleton of 1862 shows what a positive impression Berlioz had formed from his visit there:

 The Grand Théâtre of Bordeaux